dereklarmstrong/unraid_rclone_plugin-cloud_backups/README.md

+# Unraid User Scripts
-# Unraid Rclone plugin for Cloud Backups
+### For use with Unraid Rclone Plugin to make Cloud Backups

-Unraid Setup of Rclone plugin to backup cloud storage accounts
+Currently working on the guide to setup the Unraid Rclone Plugin and how to install and use these Unraid user scripts...